Understanding Male Sexual Problems -- Diagnosis and Treatment

-Other medications may delay ejaculation, such as selective serotonin reuptake inhibitors (SSRIs) including Zoloft, Paxil, and Prozac.
+Other medications may delay ejaculation, such as selective serotonin reuptake inhibitors (SSRIs) including fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).
 None of these drugs is specifically approved by the FDA to treat premature ejaculation.

 Premature ejaculation may signal a more complex disorder, and any psychological aspects should be explored in therapy.